Australia's High Court Overturns Cardinal Pell's Child Sexual Abuse Conviction

 Australia's High Court has found reasonable doubt that Cardinal George Pell sexually assaulted two boys in the 1990s and has overturned his conviction.

 The court acquitted the former Vatican treasurer of the charges, and no retrial will be possible.

-Pell, 78, had been serving a six-year prison sentence in the case.
 The High Court ordered that he be released.

-He was convicted of sexually abusing two 13-year-old choirboys at St. Patrick's Cathedral in Melbourne.
+Pell, 78, had been serving a six-year prison sentence in the case after he was convicted in December 2018 of sexually abusing two 13-year-old choirboys at St. Patrick's Cathedral in Melbourne.

-As an adult, one of them went to the police in 2015 and accused the cardinal of abusing him and the other boy in 1996.
+As an adult, one of his them went to the police in 2015 and accused the cardinal of abusing him and the other boy in 1996.
 The other individual died of a heroin overdose the previous year without reporting abuse.

+Pell's conviction wasn't made public until Feb.
+2019 and in August, the Victorian Court of Appeal upheld those convictions.
+An earlier trial in 2018 resulted in a deadlocked jury.

+Pell didn't testify at either trial or at his subsequent appeals, but he did forcefully maintain his innocence in a police interview video in 2016 that was shown to jurors.
+In it, he called the allegations against him "vile and disgusting" and "contrary to everything I hold dear and contrary to the explicit teachings of the church which I have spent my life representing."

 In a statement after the acquittal, as reported by Reuters, Pell said, "I hold no ill will toward my accuser, I do not want my acquittal to add to the hurt and bitterness so many feel; there is certainly hurt and bitterness enough."